bowo-prasetyo/forkbuild/docs/Architecture.md

 ui/

+WorldView (ui/views/WorldView.js), updated 0.1.28, is now a spatial streaming interface.
+It starts a WorldNavigationSession, navigates to the initial document, and begins a periodic refresh (every 3 seconds) that calls updateSpatialView() and refreshes the HUD.
+The overlay displays three new pieces of state:
+- Worlds in View: currently loaded documents inside the streaming radius.
+- Nearby Worlds: documents inside the navigation radius but not loaded.
+- Click-to-navigate: selecting a nearby world routes to it via vue-router.

+The renderer remains ignorant of why multiple worlds are present.
+It simply renders whatever meshes the shared EventBus delivers.

 Vue.
 The application shell, routes, views, and components.
 Talks only to application/, never directly to core/, renderer/, or (confirmed explicitly as of 0.1.20B, via CreatePersistenceUseCase) storage/ — the